 Finally, some home maintenance is more about noticing problems than it is about actual maintenance.
 When it comes to things like a cracking foundation, pest infestations, and dry rot, the earlier you catch a problem, the easier and cheaper it will be to fix.

 For that reason, you need to be sure that you’re regularly examining your home — inside and out, top to bottom — for potential problems.
 Some of these issues you can fix, while others will require a professional touch.
 But if you do need a professional, you’ll likely pay less if you notice the problem early than if you wait until the situation is dire.

 Make a habit of walking around your home, looking for potential problems.
 Issues are most likely to occur with exposed wood, where rot and insect infestations can set in.
 But you’ll also want to regularly check the foundation of your home for cracks.

-Minor cracking, especially in an older home, is to be expected.
+You can expect some minor cracking, especially on an older home.
 But major cracking, especially cracking that’s recent, could signal serious problems.

 Common issues to notice when you walk around your home are dry rot, which is most common in wood trim around your home.
 You can help avoid dry rot by wrapping wood trim in aluminum, though even that doesn’t completely protect wood from rot.

 This video talks about how to fix dry rotted pieces of trim.